Low-is/EMR_ETL_pipeline/README.md

 ## Install Java:

+Note: This is for if you're building the Synthea Docker image after cloning the GitHub repo.

 After installing Java, open a command prompt (CMD) and type the following:
 ```
 where java # Tells you the location of java installation